 Vol Au Vents Puff Pastry

-Puff pastry vol au vents (it’s commonly misspelled as voulevant) used to be very popular in the seventies.
-Love ’em or hate ’em: they still exist even until this day!
-You surely must have seen them before served as an appetizer stuffed with mushroom duxelles or crab salad topped with salmon roe.
-That’s the little bite version of these vol au vents.
+They still exist, even until this day!
+You surely must have seen vol au vents before served as an appetizer stuffed with mushroom duxelles or a classic crab salad topped with salmon roe.
+That is the little bite version of these vol au vents.

 - 1 large sheet puff pastry ready-rolled